-Triradiate Cosmariahomehome
+Triradiate Cosmaria

 Triradiate forms of normally biradiate desmid species may be readily identified if genus characteristics preclude any confusion, e.g in representatives of the genus Micrasterias.
 Where, however, difference in radiation is the only discriminating feature, such as in many species of the genera Cosmarium and Staurastrum, identification may be much more problematic as is shown in the below examples.
 In general it holds that, within a population of a given Cosmarium species, 3-radiate specimens are in minority with respect to 2-radiate specimens.